mattias-fjellstrom-demo/terraform-hashitalks-kubernetes-platform-module/README.md

 # Kubernetes platform module

-Bootstraps a new Kubernetes cluster with cluster-apps.
+Bootstraps a Kubernetes cluster with cluster-apps.

+Currently only includes Argo CD.